Coloring d-Embeddable k-Uniform Hypergraphs: Embeddability

 \section{Embeddability}

-The first part of this section gives insight into the structure of neighborhoods of single vertices in a hypergraph \(H\in\embH{d}{k}\).
-We will later use them to prove upper bounds on the number of edges in our hypergraphs.
+The first part of this section gives insight into the structure of neighborhoods of single vertices in a hypergraph $H\in\embH{d}{k}$.
+We will later use this information to prove upper bounds on the number of edges in our hypergraphs.
 This will then yield upper bounds on the weak chromatic number.
 However, we must first take a small technical detour into piecewise linear embeddings.
-As our hypergraphs are finite and of fixed uniformity we give a slightly simplified definition.
+As our hypergraphs are finite and of fixed uniformity we give a slightly simplified definition (for a more comprehensive introduction, see e.\,g. \cite{rourkeSand}).